 a) Less than Significant.
 For a discussion regarding impacts to the emergency service providers, please refer to Section 4.15 Public Services.
+The proposed project would replace the existing bridge on Placerville Drive.
 The proposed project would not increase capacity along any adjacent roadways that could increase traffic and congestion.
 The proposed project would not impair an adopted emergency response plan or emergency evacuation plan, as operations on nearby roadways would remain the same as existing conditions.
 No impact to emergency response plan or emergency evacuation plans would occur upon the completion of construction.